wisemett/Forkify/README.md

 2. Turn the page to see next or previous 10 recipes.
 3. Click a recipe you want to take a look at.
 4. Change the number of servings then the amount of ingredients will automatically change.
+6. Click Directions button to see how to cook it.
-5. Click the bookmark icon to add or remove a bookmark.
+7. Click the bookmark icon to add or remove a bookmark.
-6. You can add your own recipe by clicking 'add recipe' button.
+8. You can add your own recipe by clicking 'add recipe' button.

 ### Technologies we used